HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 !!! note
     The command includes two `-f` parameters.
 You must include both the base YAML file and the YAML file that contains the configuration override for the invalidation parameter.

-Running the `helm upgrade` command will delete the pod(s) and restart the portal pod with the updated domain/schema.
+Running the `helm upgrade` command will delete the pods and restart the portal pod with the updated domain or schema.

+For more information on performing a helm upgrade, refer to [Upgrading Helm Deployment](../../../install/kubernetes_deployment/update_helm_deployment.md).

 Consult the page [Upgrading Helm Deployment](../../../install/kubernetes_deployment/update_helm_deployment.md) for more details on doing a `helm upgrade`.